WEB-DEVELOPER-ENGINEER/Weatherton/README.md

 To get started with Weatherton, follow these steps:
 1. Clone the repository
 2. Add environment variables
+ - secret_key="###"
  - weather_key="#####";.
 The weather_key is the API key received from registering at https://developer.accuweather.com/
 3. Run the application: `python3 app.py`
 4. Open a web browser and visit http://localhost:5000 to access the application.

+### Or you can just visit the website: https://weatherton.pythonanywhere.com/
 ## Functionality
 Weatherton provides the following functionality:
 - Automatically detects the user's external IP address.
 - Uses the IP address to retrieve location information using ip-api.com.
 - Retrieves weather information, including the current temperature and precipitation probability, using the AccuWeather API.
 - Displays the weather information along with an appropriate weather icon based on the current weather conditions.
+The app uses this library to get the weather icons: https://erikflowers.github.io/weather-icons/

 ## Usage
 1. Visit the Weatherton web application in your browser.